-- Prepare for some changes - there will be a new Data Protection Act in 2018.
+- Be aware of the changes - a new Data Protection Act was passed in 2018.

-- It will implement the EU General Data Protection Act (GDPR) which is updating the rules about any use (or 'processing' as it is called in the rules) of personal data.
+- It implements the EU General Data Protection Regulation (GDPR) which updates the rules about any use (or 'processing' as it is called in the rules) of personal data.
 The GDPR rules apply from 25 May 2018.
-Here is some general information: http://preview.bath.ac.uk/corporate-information/important-changes-to-data-protection-rules-and-procedures/ Here are FAQs prepared by the Information Commissioner's Office for Universities: https://ico.org.uk/for-organisations/education/education-gdpr-faqs/
+Here is some general information: changes-to-data-protection-rules-and-procedures/

 - Be aware and keep a record of personal data that you hold, have access to, or use -

-- why are you holding or using it
+- why are you holding or using them

-- what is the lawful basis for holding or using it
+- what is the lawful basis for holding or using them

-- who are you passing it on it
+- who are you passing them on to

-- are you complying with all the data protection principles in the way you deal with it? (see note at the end of this page for details of the principles).
-Record the details of personal data that you process by completing the attached record sheet - as the Data Protection Team in the Legal Office for an electronic copy - and store it safely and securely within your department so that is it available for any required audit or request from the Information Commissioner's Office.
+- are you complying with all the data protection principles in the way you deal with the data? (see note at the end of this page for details of the principles).
+Record the details of personal data that you process by completing a record sheet - ask the Data Protection Team in the Legal Office for an electronic template sheet - and store it safely and securely within your department so that is it available for any required audit or request from the Information Commissioner's Office.

 - Privacy notices - what do you tell people about how you are using their data?
 Review the privacy notices that you use - they may need to be revised.
 Please check revised versions with the Legal Office.
-Information about how to write good privacy notices.
-Review your Privacy Notices and revise them is necessary.
+Information is available on the ICO website about how to write good privacy notices.
+Review your Privacy Notices and revise them if necessary.